DynamicsShop/SD-Interface-Field-Service/SD-Interface-Field-Service-Release-Notes.md

 - AppSource App - ToolTips were updated in the About, Product Activation, and Tenant Subscription pages.

-- AppSource App - Additional phrases were added as search phrases for the SD Intelli Pricing pages.
+- AppSource App - Additional phrases were added as search phrases for the SD Interface Field Service pages.

 ### 1.0.1